Man Utd transfer news: Smalling joins Roma on loan | Goal.com

 The 29-year-old flew to the Italian capital early on Friday to undergo a medical and finalise the move.

-The Italian side will pay a €3 million (£2.7m/$3.2m) loan fee for Smalling, who has been handed the number six shirt by the Giallorossi.
+The Italian side will pay a €3 million (£2.7m/$3.2m) loan fee for Smalling, who has been handed the No. 6 shirt by the Giallorossi.

 “This is the perfect opportunity for me,” Smalling told Roma's website.